MohammadEusha/Computer-1/README.md

-### Website Name
+# Website Name

 Website Name : Computer Garage

+# Website Link

+https://computer-repair-web.web.app/

-### About this Website
+# About this Website

 The Website is about your computer repair services.In this site you will find some cards about names of services,its prices and its descriptions.You will find a button in every card named as Repair.Click on the button then login with your Google account and repair your computer.

+### Project Details :-

+The Website is about your computer repair services .
+In this site you will find some cards about names of services , its prices and its descriptions .
+You will find a button in every card named as Repair .
+Click on the button then login with your Google account and repair your computer.

+### Features :-

+• Google Sign-In

+• Admin Panel

+• Customer Panel

+• Service Add System

+• Customer Review System

+• Stripe Payment System

+• Status Update

-### Website Link
+### Technology :-

-https://computer-repair-web.web.app/

-# complete-website-client-MohammadEusha
+• Frontend : HTML , CSS, Bootstrap, JavaScript, React JS

+• Backend : NodeJS, Express, Postman, Mongo DB.

+• Deploy Tools : Firebase, Heroku, Github.